catseye/Robin/doc/Fundamental_Semantics.markdown

 Macros always evaluate to themselves.

-### Pairs ###
+### Lists ###

-TODO: these are only proper lists now.  rewrite this.

-A pair is a pair of values of any type (including another pair.)
-By convention, the first of the two values in the pair is referred to as the "head" of the pair, and the second as the "tail" of the pair.

-TODO: write more about this.
+A list is either the empty list, or a list cell containing a value of any type, prepended to another list.

+The "head" of a list cell is the value (of any type) that it contains;
+the "tail" is the other list that it is prepended to.
+The empty list has neither head nor tail.

+Lists have a literal representation in Robin's S-expression based syntax.

+The empty list is notated `()` and it evaluates to itself.

+    | (robin (0 1) ()
+    |    ())
+    = ()

+A list with several elements is notated as a sequence of those elements, preceded by a `(`, followed by a `)`, and delimited by whitespace.

+Lists do not evaluate to themselves; rather, they represent a macro application.
+However, the `literal` macro may be used to obtain a literal list.

     | (robin (0 1) ((small (0 1)))
     |    (small:literal (7 8)))